top of page

 And on this farm we had a...

-Over the past couple years the number of domesticated livestock type animals I keep has grown more than double that of the reptile & exotic species under our roof.
+Over the past couple years the number of domesticated livestock type animals I keep has grown significantly, competing with the number of exotics and reptile species.
 This seems like it would be counter to my concerns for time and budget management, but the irony is that I'm actually spending LESS time and money maintaining a larger quantity of domestic animals than I was on a similar number of exotic species during the peak of operation in my former rescue.

 Although reptiles themselves don't require much fuss, the systems needed to ensure their ideal habitat and health (from proper humidity to specialized light spectrums & temperature regulation) make them anything but "low-maintenance."
 Add to this the complex knowledge needed for proper handling, providing a varied diet, and specialized veterinary care that is hard to find, then reptiles (and other exotics) become less appropriate pets for those households with growing families and busy lives.